 Paying on time and in full is the only way to avoid paying interest.
 If you carry a balance, paying earlier in the month can shave off a few dollars in finance charges.
-Read the Bankrate feature "Pay credit card early" for more on that strategy.

 The credit score doesn't care when you pay or how many times a month you pay.
 It cares about the reported balance on each card, as these balances figure into your debt-to-credit-limit ratio, or utilization.
 Utilization accounts for 30 percent of your FICO score, the most widely used scoring model.
 It considers the overall utilization and the highest utilization on any one card.